GVM OpenVAS Troubleshooting A Kali Linux Installation

 If the ospd-openvas service or any other required Greenbone

-systemd service, but you can use this process for other services as well:sudo systemctl start ospd-openvasIf the service still fails to start properly, you can check for errors using the following methods:
+systemdservices did not start during the setup or initialization, you can attempt to manually start the process.
+Here is an example for troubleshooting theospd-openvassystemd service, but you can use this process for other services as well:Try to manually start the servicesudo systemctl start ospd-openvasIf the service still fails to start properly, you can check for errors using the following methods:

 You can find all the Greenbone Community Edition log files in the